jlbernardo/ft_irc/docs/IRC_message_protocol_rules.md

-## Understanding the IRC Specification
+## Understanding the IRC Specification for Messages and Commands

 To build a solid C++ IRC server, we must understand how the IRC clients will format and send messages.
 This is the key to handling messages correctly and building features that work as expected.